pcurry/gaia/README.md

 if no cached file is present:
 - query Gaia dataset with user-defined parallax range - gets Gaia DR3 designation, gal-lon, gal-lat, parallax and G-band magnitude (as measured by Gaia space telescope) and ingests these into a Panda dataframe
-- query SIMBAD to cross-match Gaia designations with Star Names and Spectral Classifications, add as columns to Panda data frame
+- query SIMBAD to cross-match Gaia designations with Star Names, Spectral Classifications and Object Type, add as columns to Panda data frame
 - Note: this step is a bottleneck and initially produces the following warning:

 ```WARNING: NoResultsWarning: The request executed correctly, but there was no data corresponding to these criteria in SIMBAD [astroquery.simbad.core]```